MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/troubleshooting/warehousing/picked-quantity-is-zero.md

 1. Go to **Warehouse management \> Loads \> All loads**.
 1. Select the load that cannot be ship confirmed.
-1. Open the **Load lines** tab and select the load line for the item that exceeds the underdelivery.
+1. On the **Load lines** FastTab, select the load line for the item that exceeds the underdelivery.
 1. Adjust the **Underdelivery** field percentage or **Quantity** field value to fulfill the requirement to ship confirm.

     - Alternative pick more quantities from the related work.